 A Buy Box win on Amazon happens when you, as a seller, are placed in the coveted real estate.

 Winning the Buy Box doesn’t give you a monopoly on the product.
 Amazon awards the Buy Box to eligible sellers on a rotating basis.
-You’ll still have to meet their standards to be included in the rotation, but it makes it easier for deserving sellers to get a share of sales.
+It makes it easier for deserving sellers to get a share of sales.

-Note: It’s still possible to make a sale if you don’t win, but it’s much more unlikely.
+Note: Though it’s possible to make a sale if you don’t win the Buy Box, it’s less likely.
 Your product will be placed in the “other sellers” box below the Buy Box.
 Most consumers won’t bother to look there.
-And even the most frugal spenders will only consider choosing one of the other sellers if the price difference is great.

-There is a lot that goes into a Buy Box win, so you have to make sure your Amazon business is set up for success.
+A lot goes into a Buy Box win, so you have to make sure your Amazon business is set up for success.

-The Amazon Buy Box is important because it dramatically increases your chances of making a sale.
-In fact, over 80% of all Amazon purchases are made through the Buy Box, and that percentage is higher for mobile transactions.
+It’s important to win the Buy Box on Amazon because it dramatically increases your chances of making a sale.
+In fact, more than 80% of all Amazon purchases are made through the Buy Box, and that percentage is higher for mobile transactions.

 Winning the Buy Box on Amazon also helps you advertise your products.
 If you run sponsored product ads to customers searching for items like yours, these ads will stop running if you lose the Buy Box position.